HomeBlog

 • Company match across 3 sources

-If data doesn’t meet these thresholds, Clay holds the record or flags it for manual review.
+If data does not meet these thresholds, Clay holds the record or flags it for manual review.

 Identity Matching Across Systems